 Updating every 5 minutes, all accounts linked to Office 365 are checked for new, edited or deleted contacts and tasks and synchronises the data.
 The data updates by duplicating the data across both systems, except for contacts and tasks deleted in Office 365 which will not automatically be deleted in the CRM.

 This table shows which actions are or are not covered:

 Setting Up Office 365 CRM Integration

-The Office 365 Integration requires individual set-up for each live user in your CRM system.
+The Office 365 integration is available in all CRM paid plans and requires individual set-up for each live user in your CRM system.

-To set-up the integration, go to Settings > Integrations > Email, Contacts & Calendars Integrations and then click on the Setup button for Office 365.
+To set-up the integration, go to Settings > Integrations > Contacts & Calendar Integrations and then click on the Setup button for Office 365.

 This will take you through a series of steps designed to log you into the Microsoft systems and allows the CRM to access your data on their servers:

 The first steps is to launch the Microsoft OAuth window.
 You can do that by clicking the Connect to Microsoft button.